ColinOsborn/amc/wp-content/plugins/wp-responsive-menu/readme.txt

 3. Click install.
 4. Click activate.
 5. Once the plugin is installed then you can see WPR Menu on the left navigation bar of WordPress Dashboard.

-== Frequently Asked Questions ==

-= How to show icons in the menu just like your demo? = You need to use [Menu Icons by ThemeIsle](https://wordpress.org/plugins/menu-icons/) and add icons to the menu.

-= I have an issue.
-Where should I contact you? =
-You need to contact us at support@magnigenie.com with your issue as much as in details.
-Like which version of wordpress and which version of our plugin you are using.
-You can send us screenshots for those issues.

-= I have a plugin suggestion.
-Can you do that? =
-Yes of course.
-We are always ready to convert your ideas into a plugin.
-Contact us at info@magnigenie.com so that we can discuss further.

 == Screenshots ==